lisajan-hash/charming_hera/README.md

 ## Creating Your SBOM File

-Create a JSON file with your packages to scan:
+Create a JSON file with your packages to scan.
+The scanner supports multiple formats:

+### Custom Format (Simple)
 ```json
 [
   {"ecosystem": "pypi", "name": "requests", "version": "2.31.0"},